AdrienVannson/doreisa-internship/report/report.typ

 This section will determine the impact of the scheduling strategy on the performance of the system by comparing two partitioning strategies.

 Note that the partitioning of the task graph only has an impact on which scheduling actor will have the responsibility to schedule each task.
-It is still the Ray scheduler of the node on which the scheduling actor runs will eventually be in charge of scheduling the task on any node of the cluster.
+It is still the Ray scheduler of the node on which the scheduling actor runs that will eventually be in charge of scheduling the task on any node of the cluster.

 ==== Considered strategies